 Each iteration of the planning, layout, and ordering stages generates one narrative timeline.
-The event list in the output of each iteration is compared against those from previous iterations to ensure that we only store unique timelines.
+The output of each iteration is compared against output from previous iterations to ensure that we store unique timelines only.
+To compare the output of an iteration with previous iterations, we compare their event lists.
+If two layout lists have the same list of event nodes with the same entities and target nodes, they are identical.
 This process is repeated until we generate all possible timelines in the narrative.

-4.4.
-Visualization
+4.4 Visualization